muarshad01/DeepSeek/Notes/lecture02_notes.md

 #### What is DeepSeek
-* DeepSeek is a Chinese company, which builds large language models (LLMs) *
+* DeepSeek is a Chinese company, which builds Large Language Models (LLMs) *
 *
 * and uh before we dive any deeper first let me give you a quick overview